leverich/mutilate/README.md

 mutilate
 ========

-Mutilate: high-performance memcached load generator
+Mutilate is a memcached load generator designed for high request rates, good tail-latency measurements, and realistic request stream generation.